-All the dust prone areas have been provided with dust suppression system to minimize the fugitive dust emission.
-The operators of various HEMM being operated inside the mines are provided with A/C cabin.
+All dusty areas such as crushers etc are provided with dry fog system and fixed dust sprinklers so as to eliminate dust from source.
+All haul roads, are equipped with fixed and mobile dust sprinklers.
+All drill operations are wet only.
+The operators of various HEMM being operated inside the mines are provided with air-condition cabins.
 In addition dust mask has been provided to the personnel working in dusty area.
 The persons have been imparted necessary training on safe work practices and appraised the adverse consequences on health in case of any violation of the practices.
-Occupation health surveillance programme is being conducted on regular basis in our Hospital for health check up as per the coal mines rule.
+Occupation health surveillance programme is being conducted on regular basis in our

+Hospital for health check up as per the coal mines rule.
 The health awareness programme is also being conducted regularly in all the departments.
-Fixed type, moving type fog type, water sprinklers are provided in all the working area